 How to Apply

-Applications are currently being accepted.
-Teachers can apply through our application portal while application windows are open.
-Once accepted, teachers will not need to re-apply and will be able to register for courses in subsequent semesters.
+Teachers can apply through our application portal during an open application window.
+Once accepted, teachers will not need to re-apply and will be notified each semester if they have an opportunity to register for courses.

 Before You Apply

 Before you apply, please review this program overview to learn more about Teach Dual Credit Indiana.
 During the application, you’ll confirm that you have viewed this overview.